-As a teaching volunteer in Ghana, your primary focus will be providing free lessons to local children, most likely at Becky's Preparatory School.
-You'll generally we expected to teach English, Mathematics, General Science, and Social Studies, but are also encouraged to educate to your own strengths.
-For example, there is often plenty of opportunity to help with sports, music and arts & crafts.
-Whilst it's important to follow the local curriculum in order to guarantee continuity and long-term improvements, teaching to your own strenghts is part of what makes volunteering valuable.
+As an education volunteer in Ghana, your primary focus will be providing free lessons to local children based out of JayNii.
+You'll generally we expected to teach English, Maths, Science, and Social Studies, but are also encouraged to educate to your own strengths.
+If you prefer, you may also take extra lessons in a larger local school.
+'Homework Club' with the residents at JayNii is also a key element of the education programme.